 What kind of Monetary Union does Europe need?

-The European Movement International is holding a stakeholders’ debate following the Inter-parliamentary Conference on Stability, Economic Coordination and Governance in the European Union and the most recent developments in the field.
-The event will focus on the two major themes:
+The European Movement International held a stakeholders’ debate following the Inter-parliamentary Conference on Stability, Economic Coordination and Governance in the European Union and the most recent developments in the field.
+The event focused on the two major themes:

 Political, Economic & Social Dimension of the EMU

 exploring the institutional perspective – where the Council, European Parliament and Commission stand on EMU proposals on the table;

 Building the Foundations for the Future of the EMU

 bringing together experts who can offer a vision – beyond politics and institutional agenda-setting – on how the EMU should work going forward.

 The European Movement International has been closely monitoring the deepening and strengthening of the Economic and Monetary Union, and promoting the development of the EU’s own resources.